miftahmfaris/react-form/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This project create form in react with [Material-UI](https://material-ui.com/) and [Formik Form](https://jaredpalmer.com/formik)

-## Available Scripts

-In the project directory, you can run:

 ### `git clone`